IanSeyler/llama2.c/README.md

 Changes made:
 - Remove the use of `mmap()` and the extra headers to go with it.
-- Include tokenizer.bin and stories15M.bin as header files (gross) instead of loading them from the filesystem.
-Thanks `xxd`!
+~~- Include tokenizer.bin and stories15M.bin as header files (gross) instead of loading them from the filesystem.
+Thanks `xxd`!~~
+- Convert stories15M.bin to .o via `ld`

 Instructions: